CAA Policy Respecting Your Privacy and the Protection of Personal Information

 CAA provides a number of benefits and services via www.caa.ca, many of which are exclusive to our members.
 To access these services, CAA requires you to identify yourself.
 CAA uses ‘cookies’ to identify you as a return visitor.
 (A cookie is a file sent by a website and stored on your computer.
 We also use the cookie to track hits, transmit potentially useful information, and personalize your future visits to the website.)
 Our ‘cookies’ do not capture your individual e-mail address or any private information about you.
 However, CAA may use the information provided on a consolidated basis for statistical and survey purposes and to improve the user-friendliness of our website.
 Most browsers automatically accept cookies, but you can usually adjust your browser (Microsoft Internet Explorer, Google Chrome, etc.) to notify you of cookie placement requests, refuse certain cookies, or deny cookies completely.
 Your ability to access or use the full functionality of our website could be affected by your decision to refuse or deny cookies.

 We also allow you to personalize the home page of our website to reflect your preferences and to store personal information that you have provided voluntarily on the website.
 We use standard web server log files, to help us count visitors and evaluate our site’s technical capacity.
 We use this information to find out how many people visit our website and to make our pages more useful to our visitors.
+To analyze website traffic, we have enabled Google Advertising through which we and third-party vendors use first-party cookies (such as the Google Analytics cookie) or other first-party identifiers, and third-party cookies (such as Google advertising cookies) or other third-party identifiers together.
+You can opt-out here.

 Accessing Unrelated Websites